 In this Vet Minute, Dr. Marty Greer, Revival's Director of Veterinary Services, talks about the importance of knowing the right time to give calcium in order to help dogs and cats in labor have effective contractions.

-Video TranscriptHow and when to use calcium for dogs and cats in labor?
-Hi, I'm Doctor Marty Greer, Director of Veterinary Services at Revival Animal Health.
+Calcium for Whelping Dogs and CatsHow and when to use calcium for whelping dogs and cats in labor?
 In both cats and dogs, calcium helps the mom have effective uterine contractions when giving birth.
 Ineffective contractions can lead to puppy and kitten loss.
-But knowing the right time to give calcium is key.
+But knowing the right time to give calcium for dogs in labor is key.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.